posit-dev/bcorp-report/import/raw-report.md

 data literacy, and know that our tools help produce insights essential to navigating our complex world.

-# Posit\'s Statement of Public Benefit and B Lab® Impact Assessment Results
+# Posit\'s Charter and Statement of Public Benefit

 ## Posit\'s Charter